JerryHol/bhconfig/README.md

 * Added holy grail section
   - Easily add uniques and sets using the provided sheet [here](https://github.com/BeLikeLeBron/bhconfig/blob/master/Holy_Grail_All_Uniques_and_Sets.txt) into this section of the config
+  - added ping all uniques/set optional lines in this section that are off by defualt (uncomment // to use)

 * Uniques:
 - Tier 2